New recipes and updates

 Jam and cream, what can be simpler or more gorgeous?
 I recommend good raspberry jam because it's pink but use your favourite.

-As for cream, here's a genius tip from Nigella: take it out of the fridge early so it comes to room temperature and it will whip literally at a couple of whisks.
+As for cream, it needs to be plain, that is: without any extra sugar added as the cake with the jam will be sufficiently sweet.
+Here's a genius tip from Nigella: take it out of the fridge early so it comes to room temperature and it will whip literally at a couple of whisks.
 Be careful in fact - the first time I followed this advice I ended up with homemade butter.

 Happy Valentine!